This story is really hard to write because I’m still involved with this organization, yet another non-profit.

 I guess they just didn’t like me.
 They didn’t think I’d “fit in” to their little world.
 Maybe it was racism.
 Who knows at this point?

 I also wonder if there was some sabotage behind the scenes.
-One of the women I danced with in Rainbow is also the co-chair of their board.
+One of the women I danced within Rainbow is also the co-chair of their board.
 She started acting even funnier than usual around me during the time that I applied.
 She’s a busybody too and seems to have her hands in a lot of things at Arts Together, so I wonder if she saw my resume and persuaded the ED to not hire me.
 Because one night she made some remark about the outgoing development associate, and she had never mentioned her name during rep before.
 It felt like a distinct dig at me.
-White women are so f*cking evil.
-I wouldn’t put it past that bitch.
+Some women are so f*cking evil.
+I wouldn’t put it passed her.

 So that ends this story.
 It’s probably the most painful one in my job search nightmare because getting this job could have really changed my life.
 It could have really turned things around for me.
 I’ll probably never get another opportunity like it again.